How You Can Help Us

 Please consider sponsoring one or more children in BBP.
 Here are the sponsorship amounts:

 Of course, donations in any amount are welcome.
-Contributions toward the purchase of basic office supplies (e.g., paper, stamps, toner), or donations of such items, would also be appreciated.
+Contributions toward the purchase of basic office supplies (e.g., paper, stamps, ink), or donations of such items, would also be appreciated.
+See the Wish List.

-BBP was created by volunteers, is operated by volunteers, and will only exist so long as volunteers are committed to the well-being of our community's children.
+BBP was created by volunteers, and will only exist as long as volunteers are committed to the well-being of our community's children.
 We invite you to join the cause, the work, the joy, the caring.

 - Share your expertise with technology, fundraising, public relations or other aspects of BBP's ongoing work.